fade222/j/README.md

 **Design**

-- Icons designed made Figma
+- Icons made in Figma
-- Images designed made Figma
+- Images made in Figma
-- Site mockups made Figma
+- Site mockups made in Figma

 ## ♿ Accessability

-**Navigation**
+- Semantic HTML
 - Skip to main
 - Escape to close menu
 - Click outside to close menu

-**Screen Reader**

-- Semantic HTML
-- Current page in menu
+- Current page in menu for screen readers
-- Current page in footer
+- Current page in footer for screen readers

 ## 📰 News Articles